 Vancouver Massage School Curriculum

 The Bodymechanics curriculum is designed with the students success in mind.
 Our layered approach to teaching engages students and facilitates learning.
-A sample schedule would have 1 day of the week learning Anatomy, Physiology & Pathology; 1 day of the week learning Kinesiology; and 2 days of the week learning massage theory and practice.
-You will enjoy 2 days a week in our lab practicing the techniques with our massage instructors.
-Each class builds off the day before, and students have access to instructors the entire length of the program.
+A sample schedule would have 1 day of the week learning Anatomy, Physiology & Pathology; 1 day of the week learning Kinesiology; and 2 days of the week learning massage theory and practicing the techniques with our instructors.
+Each class builds off the day before, and students have access to instructors the length of the program.

 Anatomy, Physiology & Pathology (APP)

 Includes a tour of the body, chemistry, cells and covers in-depth all the systems of the body.
 Includes: Study of Disease in relation to bodywork, indications and contraindications for bodywork, appropriateness of massage for specific medical conditions.
 Students will understand the importance of modifications to make depending on any disease process clients may present with during a massage session.

 Anatomy instructors have a passion for teaching about anatomy and maintain active massage practices – bringing a relevance into the classroom.

 Includes muscle identification and understanding; origin, insertion and action, bones, ligaments, tendons, joints and more.
 We utilize a wide variety of methods addressing all learning styles to ensure a complete understanding of the muscles – including coloring activities, clay and skeletons, flash cards, muscle palpation, cadaver videos and more.
 Through thorough understanding of muscles in function, we are able to identify muscles in dysfunction more easily and thus, develop treatment protocols.

 Instructors in Kinesiology are passionate about muscles!
 The variety of learning styles students possess and our approach to teaching muscles makes understanding movement patterns engages students and thorough knowledge is gained.